Doing the cable assembly drawing in a Printed Circuit Board assembly

 Figure 1.
 The face of the connector head comes first from the library.

 However, as stated before, it is up to the user to decide how to organize and structure their libraries.
-The key thing to note is how do you want to lay them out in the schematic and what will work best for the designer.
+The key thing to note is how do you want to lay them out in the schematic editor and what will work best for the circuit board designer.

 The other connector heads are laid out in the same format with the exception that the face will be rotated (which can be done by pressing the spacebar).
 Of course, you may be designing a harness with many different end-points, so appropriately space and rotate the connector head parts as needed.